goldfink/General-Grants-Program/README.md

 ### Project Details
 The final state of the project renders a Website on Public DNS or browser supported crypto domains, as well as multiple clients for mobile and desktop usage.
 The user interfaces serves an intuitive frontend proxying social media funcitonality through censorship resistant and purposefully web3 proven Tor hidden services, IPFS/IPNS for user-controlled content delivery and a Polkadot parachain, rendering currency and human readable names.

+Previous social networking solutions like Diaspora or Mostadon have either failed to reach social outreach, or have failed in their purpose of censorship resistance for an open and inclusive web3.
+Current political censorship and changes to the Twitter UI render important issues.
+The company is subpoenad to testify on post censorship and is highly government survailled.
+Dwitter is aiming to use proven cryrptographic, distributed precedence in addition to a solid codebase and Substrate integration to fill in the gap.
+Social payments and incentivation of stars to use the platform is planned.

 #### Architecture Mockup
 ![alt text](https://github.com/goldfink/General-Grants-Program/blob/Web3Foundation-patch-1/grants/Architecture_Mockup.png?raw=true)